yonigresearch-wq/yonigresearch-wq.github.io/_portfolio/GWAS_stratification.md

 ![Figure 1: ](/assets/images/GWAS_strat1.png)

+**2. Expectation-Maximization**

-2. A custom Expectation–Maximization (EM) algorithm was implemented to estimate individual ancestry proportions under mixture models with different numbers of populations.
+A custom Expectation–Maximization (EM) algorithm was implemented to estimate individual ancestry proportions under mixture models with different numbers of populations.
 Models with two and three populations were compared using log-likelihood and BIC.
 The ancestry estimates for the 3-population model is visualized below using a ternary plot.